JasrajSingh786/Projects/README.md

 The output at the last time step is typically used for prediction tasks.
 For example, in music generation, the output corresponds to the predicted pitch for the next note.

 Used in the Project:

 In the Vanilla LSTM implementation, the input sequence (encoded MIDI pitches) was passed through:

+a.
 An embedding layer: Converts pitch indices into dense vector representations.

+b.
 A single LSTM layer: Learns dependencies in the sequence.

+c.
 A Dense layer with softmax: Maps the LSTM output to a probability distribution over possible pitches.

 Multi-Layer LSTM (Stacked LSTM)